shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

 is illustrated in *Figure 1*.

-On a typical Linux distribution with the ``PREEMPT_RT`` patch, there should not be able RT tasks running on the system except for a few built-in kernel tasks.
+On a typical Linux distribution with the ``PREEMPT_RT`` patch, there should not be RT tasks running on the system except for a few built-in kernel tasks.
 The kernel interrupt request (IRQ) handlers handle interrupt requests originating from hardware devices and run with an RT priority value of 50.
 These are necessary for communication with the hardware and should generally